 The sum of greenhouse gas (GHG) emissions — primarily carbon dioxide and other GHGs — for a given company or group of companies comprising a portfolio.
 For a public equities portfolio, these emissions then are typically pro-rated in proportion to the number of shares held by each company.

 A change in global or regional climate patterns, in particular a change apparent from the mid- to late-20th century onward — especially warming — attributed largely to the increased levels of atmospheric carbon dioxide produced by the use of fossil fuels.

 Controversial business involvement

-Refers to a security issuer’s activity in an industry that can cause significant social harm like tobacco, alcohol and firearms.
+Refers to a security issuer’s activity in an industry that can cause significant social harm.
+Industries include tobacco, alcohol and firearms, among others.

 Corporate social responsibility (CSR)

 A company’s efforts to evaluate the effect of its operations, processes and philanthropy on the broader community and to set policies and practices that maximize the positive impact of its activities on the company’s key stakeholders.